Mission and Philosophy

-- Students are taught to assimilate academic and life skills, as well as social attitudes, which will assist them to internalize Catholic values in their discovery of truth.
+Students are taught to assimilate academic and life skills, as well as social attitudes, which will assist them to internalize Catholic values in their discovery of truth.
 They are guided toward excellence as contributing and effective members of society.
-Please visit the Frequently Asked Questions page to learn more.

-- This parochial school is a living encounter with cultural and Catholic heritage.
+The school is a living encounter with cultural and Catholic heritage.
 While honoring our parents as primary educators of their children, Cathedral School seeks to nurture the formation of the individual student.
-As facilitators of learning, teachers encourage the development of critically thinking students who are responsible and self-disciplined and who take pride in being part of Cathedral and the global community.
+As facilitators of learning, teachers encourage the development of critically thinking students who are responsible and self-disciplined and who take pride in being a part of Cathedral and the global community.

 Be a Life-long Learner

 - I am engaged in my education and consistently work to my full potential

 - I use resources and my critical thinking skills to solve problems